The first 32-bit word of a packet must always be a packet header which encodes several bit fields, as shown in the following table.

-The packet ID is assigned by the compiler based on routing requirements.
+The packet ID in the header should match the ID assigned by the compiler.
 The packet type can be any 3-bit pattern that you want to insert to identify the type of packet.
 The source row and column denote the AI Engine tile coordinates from where the packet originated.
-By convention, source row and column for packets originating in the programmable logic (PL) is -1,-1.
+By convention, source row and column for packets originating in the PL is -1,-1.

 TLAST set High.
 Other words should set their